Health Benefits of Kefir

 You can also make your own very inexpensively and easily.

-In fact it’s far easier than making yogurt.
+In fact it’s far easier to make kefir than yogurt.
 Basically, you obtain kefir grains (you can buy them online inexpensively or get some from a friend), add them to fresh organic milk, and leave it at room temperature for 12-24 hours.
 You’ve got kefir. ;)

 I’ve heard great things about Body Ecology’s Kefir Starter Kit.
 It makes up to 42 gallons of Kefir.
 This starter kit isn’t exactly the same thing as obtaining your own kefir grains, which will live forever and can be used indefinitely.